Chicago prosecutor dropping R. Kelly sex-abuse charges

-CHICAGO (AP) — A Chicago prosecutor said Monday that she’s dropping sex-abuse charges against singer R. Kelly, following federal convictions in two courts that ensure the disgraced R&B star will be locked up for decades.
+CHICAGO (AP) — A Chicago prosecutor said Monday that she’s dropping sex-abuse charges against singer R. Kelly following federal convictions in two courts that should guarantee the disgraced R&B star will be locked up for decades.

-Cook County State’s Attorney Kim Foxx announced the decision a day ahead of a court hearing related to state charges accusing him of sexually abusing four people, three of whom were minors.
-Foxx said she would ask a judge to dismiss the charges at Tuesday’s hearing.
+Cook County State’s Attorney Kim Foxx announced the decision a day ahead of a hearing related to state charges accusing him of sexually abusing four people, three of whom were minors.
+She said she would ask a judge to dismiss the indictments Tuesday.

-She acknowledged that the decision “may be disappointing” to women who stepped forward to accuse Kelly of crimes.
+Foxx, who in 2019 had pleaded with women and girls to come forward so she could pursue charges against Kelly, acknowledged that the decision “may be disappointing” to his accusers.

-“Mr. Kelly is looking at the possibility of never walking out of prison again. … We believe justice has been served,” Foxx said.
+“Mr. Kelly is potentially looking at the possibility of never walking out of prison again for the crimes that he’s committed,” the prosecutor said, referring to his federal convictions.
+“While today’s cases are no longer being pursued, we believe justice has been served.”

 Since Kelly was indicted in Cook County in 2019, federal juries in Chicago and New York have convicted him of a raft of crimes, including child pornography, enticement, racketeering and sex trafficking related to allegations that he victimized women and girls.